lxbrauer/the_pathfinder/README.md

 It also checks, if the current number of collected intermediate goals coincide with the target numbers.
 When true, it makes the collider of the goal column a trigger that can be entered to complete a level.

 # -PauseManger-
+helps to pause the game and muffles the sounds while paused.

 # -Positioning-
 takes a transform (in our case the goal column) and places it onto the mapbox map by using latitude and longitude coordinates after the initial map load.